Nagai, a former shipping town of the Yonezawa domain that prospered through shipping on the Mogami River (Yamagata Prefecture)

 The building from the Meiji era is the "Nabeya Main Store"

-Nabeya Honten is a hardware store founded in the late Edo period that is still in business today.
-The building was rebuilt in the 1890s and is still in use today, making it a valuable building for learning about stores and life in the Meiji period.
-It has been designated a national registered tangible cultural property.
+Nabeya Hontenis a hardware store that was founded in the late Edo period and is still in business today.
+The building is the original one that was rebuilt in the 1890s (Meiji 30s), and it is an extremely valuable building for understanding shops and life during the Meiji period.
+Itis designated as a National Registered Tangible Cultural Property.

 Nabeya Main Store <Information>